Common Law Relationships Alberta

 As of January 2020, the Matrimonial Property Act has been renamed the Family Property Act and applies to adult interdependent partners.
 All parties are now subject to the same rights and entitlements as married couples, including the rights attached to family property.
 However, if you and your partner separated prior to January 2020, any claims to property must be brought via a claim in unjust enrichment.

-Common Law Lawyers Edmonton
+Common Law Separation Lawyers

-Response Times are Within 24 Hours Monday to Friday.
+We Respond Within 24 Hours Monday to Friday.

 © Copyright Helm Family Law LLP